forestgrape/coronavirus/index.md

 * semi specific e.g.:
     - intracellular processes from eukaryotes targeting single stranded DNA
     - membranes: only permeable for specific substances
 * specific:
-    - antibodies: bind to specific proteins and thereby inactivate or mark them
-    - Trained T cells
-    - RNA pieces silencing mRNAs / other RNAs

-### innate/general immune system
-[in rework]
-The unspecific part is the larger part.
-It consists of variety of mechanism:
-* the skin protecting large parts of the body
-* mucus in various parts of the body.
+    Some of the biological immune mechanisms are specific
+    - constant targeting through lifetime
+        * RNA pieces silencing mRNAs / other RNAs [to check whether this can't be adapted, probably unused DNA is used produce some silence RNA so the overall possibilities would be constant but what is in used would be adaptable]
+    - variable targeting through lifetime: [variable immune system](#variable-immune-system)

-### specific/trained immune system
+#### variable immune system
-[in rework]
 A collection of immune cells which can target substances which have been learned to be unwanted, where unwanted can mean:
 - foreign substances
 - cells that are considered out of order
 - things recognized as being harmful.
 These are often specific parts of proteins.

+##### Examples
+* antibodies: bind to specific proteins and thereby inactivate or mark them
+* Trained T cells

 ### adaption of the immune system
-The above immune reactions depend both on the personal history of exposure to pathogens and the one, ones the anchestors have been exposed to (genetic adaption)
+The entire immune system adapts the way and strength of protection provided at each location in the body.
+The immune adaption depends both on the personal history of exposure to pathogens and the one, ones the anchestors have been exposed to (genetic adaption)
 * personal history of exposure to antigens experienced to be harmful: E.g. antigens similar the Sars-Cov-2 yields cells capable of producing targeted antibodies
 * personal and ancestral exposures yields the overall adaption of both the innate and adaptable immune system